Jerry Schuplinski

-Jerry Schuplinski (born April 4, 1977) is an American football coach who is the tight ends coach for the Las Vegas Raiders of the National Football League.
-Jerry was an assistant coach for Case Western Reserve for six seasons before becoming a part of the Patriots' staff in 2013.
-Schuplinski was part of the Patriots coaching staff that won Super Bowl LI.
-In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
+Jerry Schuplinski (born April 4, 1977) is an American football coach who is currently a senior offensive assistant/pass game specialist with the Houston Texans of the National Football League (NFL).
+Most recently, he had been the tight ends coach for the Las Vegas Raiders.
+Prior to that, he was an assistant coach for Case Western Reserve for six seasons before becoming a part of the New England Patriots' staff in 2013.
+Schuplinski was part of the Patriots coaching staffs that won Super Bowl XLIX, Super Bowl LI, and Super Bowl LIII.

 Coaching career

 John Carroll

 In 2000, Schuplinski was hired at John Carroll as a graduate assistant.

 Trinity High School

 In 2002, Schuplinski was hired as the head coach of Trinity High School.
 He was also a math teacher and the athletic director there.

 Case Western Reserve

 In 2007, Schuplinski was hired as the special teams coordinator and linebackers coach for Case Western Reserve under head coach Greg Debeljak.

 New England Patriots

 In 2013, Schuplinski was hired by the New England Patriots as an offensive assistant under head coach Bill Belichick.
 This was because Schuplinski, Patriots' offensive coordinator Josh McDaniels and Patriots' director of player personnel Nick Caserio played together at John Carroll University in the mid-1990s.
 He won his first Super Bowl when the Patriots defeated the Seattle Seahawks in Super Bowl XLIX at the end of the 2014 season.

 In 2016, he was promoted to assistant quarterbacks coach, and helped coach rookie Jacoby Brissett and backup Jimmy Garoppolo.
 On February 5, 2017, Schuplinski was part of the Patriots coaching staff that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
-Schuplinski won his third Super Bowl title when the Patriots defeated the Los Angeles Rams in Super Bowl LIII.
-He remained as assistant quarterbacks coach until the 2019 season.
+Schuplinski won his third Super Bowl title when the Patriots defeated the Los Angeles Rams in Super Bowl LIII, his last season with the team.